2020 Online College programs PhD Masters Graduate Financial Aid Positions Free

 Graduates are expected to return to work in their home country.

 Candidates must have submitted a complete application for admission by the program closing date of 29 January 2018, 1700 UK time.

 Candidates must have an offer of admission by the time short-listing takes place in early March 2018.
 We may give priority to applicants with an unconditional offer of admission.

 Applicants must meet the English language condition of their offer of admission to study at SOAS as soon as possible but no later than 1 June 2018.
 If your offer is conditional on English, please arrange your English test and ensure you meet the English requirements as soon as possible.

 English Language Requirements: Applicants must meet the English language condition of their offer of admission to study at SOAS as soon as possible but no later than 1 June 2018.
 If your offer is conditional on English, please arrange your English test and ensure you meet the English requirements as soon as possible.

 STEP 1: Apply for your programme

-Applicants must submit a COMPLETE on-line application for admission.Applicants must have submitted a complete admission to a Master’s programme at SOAS by the scholarship application deadline, 29 January 2018.
+Applicants must submit a COMPLETE on-line application for admission.Applicants must have submitted a complete admission to a Master’s programme at SOAS by the application deadline, 31 January 2020.
 A complete application for admission includes transcripts, an explanation of the grading system for any degree obtained outside of the UK, two references, CV, and a personal statement.
-The panel will be considering your scholarship application TOGETHER with your online application for admission.
+The panel will be considering your application TOGETHER with your online application for admission.
 Please note that complete application for admission can take up to 4 weeks to be considered by the Department, although this duration can vary depending on the time of year.
 You should be prepared to wait up to 6 weeks in busy periods.

-STEP 2: Apply for the scholarship
+STEP 2: Apply for the opportunity

-via the online Felix Non-Indian Scholarship application.
-Please submit no later than 17:00 (UK local time) on 29 January 2018.
+via the online Felix Non-Indian application form.
+Please submit no later than 15:00 (UK local time) on 31 January 2020.